FOOD CITIES 2022 - Learning Platform

 - Introductions to national and international policy makers and agencies to support food policy development and implementation

 The Learning Partnership model was initially piloted in the BINDI project, a partnership between Birmingham, UK and Pune, India.
 The success of this project led to the Food Cities 2022 Learning Partnership.
-You can read more about BINDI here.
+You can read more about BINDI and the lessons learnt here.

 Contact [email protected] to express your interest in becoming a partner city.